Audition 109

-Audition 109 is a 2025 South Korean drama film directed by Jung Woo and Oh Seong-ho starring Jung Woo himself with Shin Seung-ho, Jung Soo-jung and Hyun Bong-sik.
+Audition 109 is a 2025 South Korean comedy drama film directed by Jung Woo and Oh Seong-ho, starring Jung in his directional debut alongside Jung Soo-jung, Shin Seung-ho, Hyun Bong-sik, Jo Beom-gyu, and Kwon So-hyun.
+Jung Woo returns as the character from Wish (2009).
 The film follows Jjang-goo, who sets out to Seoul to study with dreams of becoming an actor.
-It had its world premiere at the 30th Busan International Film Festival in section Korean Cinema Today - Special Premiere on September 19, 2025.
+It had its world premiere at the 30th Busan International Film Festival on September 19, 2025.
+Distributed by By4M Studio, it was released theatrically on April 22, 2026.